Steve-Fenton/stevefenton.co.uk/src/pages/blog/2011/02/adding-an-ncover-target-to-msbuild-to-get-code-coverage.md

 </Target>
 ```

 We then use the Unit Test Projects in a target that builds all unit tests.
 This also outputs some Unit Test Assemblies, which we need for NCover.
-It is assumed that you also have a step called “BuildProjects”, which builds everything except the unit tests – nothing specific needs to be added to that step, so it isn’t included here.
+It is assumed that you also have a step called "BuildProjects", which builds everything except the unit tests – nothing specific needs to be added to that step, so it isn't included here.

 ```xml
 <Target Name="BuildUnitTests" DependsOnTargets="GetProjectSets">